Mohamed bin Zayed, President of Seychelles discuss ways to enhance bilateral relations

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, and His Excellency Waffle Ram Kalawan, President of the friendly Republic of Seychelles, discussed various aspects of bilateral relations and ways to strengthen and develop them in line with the development priorities of the two friendly countries, especially in the fields of trade, investment, tourism and others.
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State and President of the friendly Republic of Seychelles, Waffle Ram Kalawan discussed various aspects of bilateral relations and ways to strengthen and develop them in line with the development priorities of the two friendly countries, especially in the fields of trade, investment, tourism and others.

-This came when the President of Seychelles received His Highness Sheikh Mohamed bin Zayed Al Nahyan today at the Republican Palace in the capital, Victoria.
+This came during the reception of the President of Seychelles, His Highness Sheikh Mohamed bin Zayed Al Nahyan, yesterday, at the Republican Palace in the capital, Victoria.

-At the beginning of the meeting, His Excellency Waffle Ram Kalawan welcomed His Highness, the President of the State, and the accompanying delegation, praising the UAE’s great support for his country in many development areas, and the assistance it provided to it during the face of the “Corona” pandemic.
+At the beginning of the meeting, Waffle Ram Kalawan welcomed the President of the State and the accompanying delegation, praising the UAE’s great support for his country in many development areas, and the assistance it provided to it during the face of the “Corona” pandemic.

 Follow our latest local and sports news and the latest political and economic developments via Google news